beatsch/rust-101/BLOG.md

 This will bring you back to the Site overview and you'll see a "Production deploys" section with your build `Starting Up`.
 Click on your build from the "Production deploys" list which will take you to the "Deploy in progress" screen.
 Here you can watch the "Deploy log" as your site runs your build command.
+If there is an error, the deploy will fail and you can examine the log to determine the failure, make changes, and push those changes to GitHub to trigger a new build.
+If the build is successful, you'll see "Site is live ✨" printed in the log.
+Click the link to back to "< Deploys" near the top of the page.
+Here you will see that Netlify has generated a unique site name and url for you in a "Deploys for" section.
+Click the link to your `netlify.app` site on the Deploys page.
+This will open a new window where you will see the same "Hello, world!" page you saw in local development earlier now live in production on Netlify.
+Pat yourself on the back, you did it!

-## Netlify Link
+# Netlify Link

+But wait, there's more...
-Now it's time to link your GitHub repository to a new Netlify Site.
+Now it's time to link your GitHub repository clone on your local computer to the new Netlify Site.
-Run `npm run netlify-link` in your terminal and follow the prompts to create the new site.
+Run `npm run netlify-link` in your terminal and follow the prompts to link the new site.
-`netlify link` will connect the current folder to a site on Netlify.
 When prompted, select `Use current git remote origin` which will be the default selection and press the "Enter" key.

+Use `npm run netlify-unlink` if need to to unlink the current site in order to link as another site.

+# Netlify Status

+Now that you are logged into Netlify and have linked your Netlify Site you can use `npm run netlify-status` to show you your current logged in and linked status.

+# Update your new Netlify Site

+Well, you'd probably like to update your site, so go ahead and get the development server running again with `npm start`.
+Now make some changes to your `src/index.html` and reload the page in your web browser.
+When you are satisfied with your changes in local development then add, commit, and push your changes to the `master` branch to trigger a new deploy.
+Head over the your Netlify Site to view the Deploy Logs.
+Once your site is live you can view the changes in production.

 # Typical Workflow